intelligentplant/AppStoreConnect.Adapters/docs/writing-an-adapter.md

 All adapters implement the [IAdapter](/src/DataCore.Adapter.Abstractions/IAdapter.cs) interface.
 Each adapter implements a set of *features*, which are exposed via an [IAdapterFeaturesCollection](/src/DataCore.Adapter.Abstractions/IAdapterFeaturesCollection.cs).
 Individual features are defined as interfaces, and inherit from [IAdapterFeature](/src/DataCore.Adapter.Abstractions/IAdapterFeature.cs).

 Adapter implementations should inherit from the abstract [AdapterBase&lt;TAdapterOptions&gt;](/src/DataCore.Adapter/AdapterBaseT.cs) or [AdapterBase](/src/DataCore.Adapter/AdapterBase.cs) classes.
+Note that `AdapterBase` is a subclass of `AdapterBase<TAdapterOptions>`.

 ## Adapter Options